septag/Junkyard/doc/CodingStandard.md

 - **Use `Begin/End` function pairs for some work that needs preparation and post work**
 - **Do not use singletons**: Instead keep each sub-system data inside the translation unit and use `static MySubSystem gMySubSystem;` inside that translation unit to access it's data.
 Data should not be accessed from outside the translation unit directly.
 - **Using `malloc/free` or `new/delete` operators are not allowed**: We have replacements for all of those.
 Use `Mem::Alloc, Mem::Free, Mem::Realloc` family of functions.
 For `new/delete` (although should be rarely used) see `NEW/NEW_ARRAY/PLACEMENT_NEW/ALIGNED_NEW/PLACEMENT_NEW_ARRAY` macros, If you use plain-old-data types, you won't have the need for those.
-- **Consider using struct to return multiple return values from a function**
+- **Consider using struct to return multiple values from a function**
 - **Non-trivial code should be out of headers**
 - **Non-public data types and interfaces should be kept out of headers and inside source files**: There are a few exceptions where we use `_private` namespaces and those are usually for a few template optimizations, so that we can take non-trivial code out of the headers.
 - **Prefer enums over booleans for function arguments**